ryvn-mango/aws-rds-postgres/README.md

 ## Security Considerations

-- By default, the security group allows inbound access on port 5432 from all IP addresses (0.0.0.0/0).
-It's strongly recommended to restrict this using the `ingress_cidr_blocks` variable in production environments.
+- **Access Control**: By default, the security group allows inbound access on port 5432 from all IP addresses (0.0.0.0/0) when `ingress_security_group_ids` is empty.
+It's strongly recommended to use `ingress_security_group_ids` in production environments for better security, or restrict `ingress_cidr_blocks` to your internal network.
-- Database encryption is enabled by default using AWS KMS.
+- **Security Group Rules**: This module follows AWS best practices by using separate `aws_vpc_security_group_ingress_rule` and `aws_vpc_security_group_egress_rule` resources instead of inline rules.
+This provides better support for multiple CIDR blocks, tags, and descriptions.
-- Final snapshots are created by default when destroying the database (skip_final_snapshot = false).
+- **Encryption**: Database encryption is enabled by default using AWS KMS.
-- The module uses Kubernetes backend configuration.
-Ensure your Terraform environment is properly configured for this.
+- **Backups**: Final snapshots are created by default when destroying the database (skip_final_snapshot = false).
- - Provide the password securely (e.g., from a secrets manager or environment variable) rather than hardcoding it; it is exposed as a sensitive output for convenience.
+- **Password Management**: Provide the password securely (e.g., from a secrets manager or environment variable) rather than hardcoding it; it is exposed as a sensitive output for convenience.
- - Ensure `name_prefix` conforms to AWS naming constraints for RDS identifiers (letters, numbers, hyphens; must start with a letter; max 63 characters).
+- **Naming**: Ensure `name_prefix` conforms to AWS naming constraints for RDS identifiers (letters, numbers, hyphens; must start with a letter; max 63 characters).
- - Deletion protection is enabled by default.
+- **Deletion Protection**: Deletion protection is enabled by default.
 Set `deletion_protection = false` before destroying the instance.

 ## License